nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2. MustDoList shows a list of tasks
 3. User requests to select the index of a specific task in the list
-4. MustDoList highlight the selected task in the list
+4. MustDoList highlight the selected task in the list Use case ends.
-5. MustDoList open the browser and search for task name <br>
-Use case ends.

 **Extensions**